joshmire/officerWinTools/README.md

  ## Development Plan
- *Version 1.0.0*:  Add `insert_slide()` function which will copy a range of slides from one PowerPoint presentation into another at a specified index or else at the end of the presentation
+ *Version 1.0.0*:  Add `insert_slide()` function which will copy a range of slides from one PowerPoint presentation into another at a specified index or else at the end of the presentation.
+ Also, if possible, ass `remove_last_page()` function which will remove the last pag of a Word document; will be useful for removing unintentionally added pages from using [officer](https://github.com/davidgohel/officer)'s `body_end_section_landscape()` function.

  *Version 2.0.0*:  Remove need for writing `temp.vbs`.